Sybrax/Discord-User-Card/README.md

 ## Description :

-The card when you click in a user in a discord server.
+The card when you click in a user on a discord server.

 + Banner & Logo
 + Username